mmfajri/test-git/readme.txt

-this is file name. this will be empty. but I am supposed to fix here
+this is file name.
+Iam the impostor. but I am supposed to fix here

-the impostor is here
+the impostor was here

+we need to clean it